-Generally, members of our board of directors may be removed only for cause at a meeting of the shareholders called for the purpose of removing the director, and the meeting notice must state that the purpose, or one of the purposes, of the meeting is removal of the director and must state the alleged cause upon which the director's removal would be based.
+Generally, members of our board of directors may be removed only for cause at a meeting of the shareholders called for the purpose of removing the director, and the meeting notice must state that the purpose, or one of the purposes, of the meeting is removal of the director.
 However, so long as the Class B common stock is entitled to five votes per share, members of our board of directors may be removed for cause by written consent without a meeting of the shareholders.